 Coulson and Brooks appear in court

-David Cameron's former spin doctor Andy Coulson and ex-News International chief executive Rebekah Brooks have appeared at the Old Bailey accused of making corrupt payments to public officials.
+David Cameron's former spin doctor Andy Coulson and ex-News International chief executive Rebekah Brooks have appeared in court to face charges linked to alleged corrupt payments to public officials.

-Coulson and ex-News of the World royal correspondent Clive Goodman are charged with conspiracy to pay for information, including a royal phone directory known as the "Green Book".
-It contained contact details for the Royal Family and members of the royal household.
+Coulson and ex-News of the World (NOTW) royal correspondent Clive Goodman appeared afterwards.
+They are charged with conspiracy to pay for information including a royal phone directory known as the "Green Book".
+It contained contact details for the Royal Family and members of their households.

 Coulson, 44, from Kent, and Goodman, 55, from Surrey, face two counts of conspiracy to commit misconduct in a public office - one between August 31 2002 and January 31 2003, and the other between January 31 and June 3 2005.
 They relate to the alleged request and authorisation of payments to public officials in exchange for information, including the royal contacts book.

 Coulson, who wore a grey suit, white shirt and blue tie, and Goodman, who was in a dark suit with a blue shirt and purple tie, were both released on unconditional bail until the same date as the other three defendants.